 What should I include on my Facebook page?

-If you’re going to have a Facebook page PLEASE do your clients a favor and optimize it to include your most current hours along with your address and best contact information.
+If you’re going to have a Facebook page be sure to optimize it to include your most current hours along with your address and best contact information.

-“Pro Tip: Set up Facebook Messenger to have an automatic response that lets people know when they can expect to hear back from you.”
+You can also set up Facebook Messenger to have an automatic response that lets people know when they can expect to hear back from you.

-How can I easily make sharebale pet content for Facebook?
+How can I easily make shareable pet content for Facebook?